Vertical Speed Indicators

 Lag or instrument error

 As mentioned above, this is the most common error and it shows up on every flight and altitude change.
 To get a reliable indication of vertical speed the aircraft must settle in the change (climb or descend) and after some six to nine seconds the instrument is stabilized.
-This is where an Instanteneous VSI (or IVSI) will help reduce this error to almost zero.
+This is where an Instanteneous VSI (or IVSI) will help reduce this error to almost zero, but these are more expensive.

 Until the instrument is stabilized you can interpret the indication as a trend of where things are going to be in a couple of seconds from now.